World Nuclear Association

 World Nuclear Association is the international organization that promotes nuclear power and supports the companies that comprise the global nuclear industry.
-Its members come from all parts of the nuclear fuel cycle, including uranium mining, uranium conversion, uranium enrichment, nuclear fuel fabrication, plant manufacture, transport, and the disposition of used nuclear fuel as well as electricity generation itself.
+Its members come from all parts of the nuclear fuel cycle, including uranium mining, uranium conversion, uranium enrichment, nuclear fuel fabrication, plant manufacture, transport, and the disposal of used nuclear fuel, as well as electricity generation itself.

 Together, World Nuclear Association members are responsible for 70% of the world's nuclear power as well as the vast majority of world uranium, conversion and enrichment production.

-The Association says it aims to fulfill a dual role for its members: Facilitating their interaction on technical, commercial and policy matters and promoting wider public understanding of nuclear technology.
+The Association says it aims to fulfill a dual role for its members: facilitating their interaction on technical, commercial and policy matters, and promoting wider public understanding of nuclear technology.
 It has a secretariat of around 30 staff.
 The Association was founded in 2001 on the basis of the Uranium Institute, itself founded in 1975.

 Membership

 World Nuclear Association continues to expand its membership, particularly in non-OECD countries where nuclear power is produced or where this option is under active consideration.
 Members are located in 44 countries representing 80% of the world's population.

 The annual subscription fee for an institutional member is based on its size and scale of activity.
-Upon receiving an inquiry or application, the Association's London-based secretariat determines the fee according to standard criteria and informs the candidate organisation accordingly.
-The fee structure provides, in many cases, for significant discounts for organisations located in countries outside the OECD.
+Upon receiving an inquiry or application, the Association's London-based secretariat determines the fee according to standardized criteria and informs the candidate organisation accordingly.
+The fee structure provides, in many cases, significant discounts for organisations located in countries outside the OECD.

 A low-fee non-commercial membership is available for organisations with a solely academic, research, policy or regulatory function.

 A list of current members is published on the World Nuclear Association website.

 Charter of Ethics

-World Nuclear Association has established a Charter of Ethics to serve as a common credo amongst its member organizations.
+World Nuclear Association has established a Charter of Ethics to serve as a common credo for its member organizations.
 This affirmation of values and principles is intended to summarize the responsibilities of the nuclear industry and the surrounding legal and institutional framework that has been constructed through international cooperation to fulfill U.S. President Dwight D. Eisenhower's vision of 'Atoms for Peace'.

 Leadership

 World Nuclear Association members appoint a Director General and elect a 20-member board of management.
 The current Director General is Sama Bilbao y León.
-The Chairman of the board is Philippe Knoche CEO at Orano.
-Vice chairman is Kirill Komarov First Deputy Director General at Rosatom.
-A board of management fulfils statutory duties pertaining to the organization's governance and sets World Nuclear Association policies and strategic objectives, subject to approval by the full membership.
+The Chairman of the board is H.E.
+Mohamed Al Hammadi, Managing Director and Chief Executive Officer of Emirates Nuclear Energy Corporation.
+The Vice chairman is Philippe Knoche CEO at Orano.
+A board of management fulfills statutory duties pertaining to the organization's governance and sets World Nuclear Association policies and strategic objectives, subject to approval by the full membership.